dmison/old-intro-to-js/_steps/part0/step0-tools.markdown

 Click on the Menu icon, select Web Developer, and then Toggle Tools.
 Or press `ctrl-shift-i`.

 ##### Safari

 Safari's Dev Tools are disabled by default.
 To enable them go to Safari's Preferences and enable it on the Advanced tab.

 Then you will be able to access the Dev Tools using the Develop menu.

 ##### Internet Explorer & Microsoft Edge

+Press the `F12` button on your keyboard while you are in Internet Explorer or Microsoft Edge.
+This might not work if your F keys are bound to other functions like volume or media control - in this case, you need to press `fn-F12`.

 #### Checkout the console